respeecher/auto-odoo/README.md

 ```

 Then edit .env if you want to specify the images to use for nginx, postgres, and odoo differently from how they are
 specified by default.
-Then, if you upgrade Auto Odoo, even if the default images change, the images used in your
+If you upgrade Auto Odoo, even if the default images change, the images used in your
 installation will not, which is good because upgrading between major versions of Postgres and Odoo requires running
 special migration scripts.